jamasoftware-ps/embedded-item-link-relationship-manager/README.md

     * requests
     * python-dateutil
     * bs4
+    * ConfigParser

 ## Setup
 a.
 As always, set up a test environment and project to test the script.

 b.
-Rename the credentials.cfg.dst to credentials.cfg and fill in the following fields:
+Rename credentials.cfg.dst to credentials.cfg and fill in the following fields:
    1. __Required__
         - ```baseURL``` - e.g. https://jama-instance.jamacloud.com
         - ```clientID```